 For more information, see What are availability zones in Azure?.

 AKS clusters that are deployed using availability zones can distribute nodes across multiple zones within a single region.
 For example, a cluster in the East US 2 region can create nodes in all three availability zones in East US 2.
 This distribution of AKS cluster resources improves cluster availability as they're resilient to failure of a specific zone.

 If a single zone becomes unavailable, your applications continue to run if the cluster is spread across multiple zones.

 When you create a cluster using the az aks create command, the

 --zones parameter defines which zones agent nodes are deployed into.
-The AKS control plane components for your cluster are also spread across zones in the highest available configuration when you define the
+The control plane components such as etcd is spread across three zones if you define the

-If you don't define any zones for the default agent pool when you create an AKS cluster, the AKS control plane components for your cluster will not use availability zones.
+If you don't define any zones for the default agent pool when you create an AKS cluster, control plane components are not guaranteed to spread across availability zones.
 You can add additional node pools using the az aks nodepool add command and specify

 az group create --name myResourceGroup --location eastus2 az aks create \ --resource-group myResourceGroup \ --name myAKSCluster \ --generate-ssh-keys \ --vm-set-type VirtualMachineScaleSets \ --load-balancer-sku standard \ --node-count 3 \ --zones 1 2 3